JordiCondom/CarbonFootprintCalculator/README.md

 ## Food section
 ### Diet
-Following the decision made by GoClimate Calculator[^1], we have based the categories and values for the users diet from a study by Scarborough et al (2014)[^2]:
+Following the factors by GoClimate Calculator[^1], we have based the categories and values for the users diet from a study by Scarborough et al (2014)[^2]:

 | **Diet**                    | **kg CO2e/day** |
 |-----------------------------|-----------------|